ErVuL/uAcoustics/README.md

     export PATH="/opt/build/at/bin:$PATH"

-This allow python modules to find fortran executable files.
+This allow python modules to find fortran executable files.\

+*In Spyder or some other IDEs you may have to add:

+    os.environ['PATH'] = os.environ['PATH'].replace(':/opt/build/at/bin', '')+":/opt/build/at/bin"

+at the beginning of your code to import the fortran binaries to your IDE's environment.*

 ### PYTHON